Learning accurate path integration in a ring attractor model of the head direction system

 Pantelis Vafidis, David Owald, Tiziano D’Albis, Richard Kempter

-Ring attractor models for angular path integration have recently received strong experimental support.
-To function as integrators, head-direction (HD) circuits require precisely tuned connectivity, but it is currently unknown how such tuning could be achieved.
+Ring attractor models for angular path integration have received strong experimental support.
+To function as integrators, head direction circuits require precisely tuned connectivity, but it is currently unknown how such tuning could be achieved.
 Here, we propose a network model in which a local, biologically plausible learning rule adjusts synaptic efficacies during development, guided by supervisory allothetic cues.
-Applied to the Drosophila HD system, the model learns to path-integrate accurately and develops a connectivity strikingly similar to the one reported in experiments.
-The mature network is a quasi-continuous attractor and reproduces key experiments in which optogenetic stimulation controls the internal representation of heading, and where the network remaps to integrate with different gains.
-Our model predicts that path integration requires supervised learning during a developmental phase.
-The model setting is general and also applies to architectures that lack the physical topography of a ring, like the mammalian HD system.
+Applied to the Drosophila head direction system, the model learns to path-integrate accurately and develops a connectivity strikingly similar to the one reported in experiments.
+The mature network is a quasi-continuous attractor and reproduces key experiments in which optogenetic stimulation controls the internal representation of heading, and where the network remaps to integrate with different gains in rodents.
+Our model predicts that path integration requires self-supervised learning during a developmental phase, and proposes a general framework to learn to path-integrate with gain-1 even in architectures that lack the physical topography of a ring.